MigueldeIcaza1/PickerMVVM/README.md

-# PickerMVVM
+# XamarinForms_MVVM
-Example for Xamarin forms picker implementation in MVVM and implementing picker SelectedItem in MVVM.
+Example of Xamarin forms MVVM implementation for Picker, ListView and implementing a Form in MVVM.